muskanmahajan37/LaneDetection/README.md

 ## Processing a video
 We will feed in our sample video for lane detection as a series of continuous frames (images) by intervals of 10 milliseconds.
 We can also quit the program anytime by pressing the ‘q’ key.

+## Applying Canny Detector
+The Canny Detector is a multi-stage algorithm optimized for fast real-time edge detection.
+The fundamental goal of the algorithm is to detect sharp changes in luminosity (large gradients), such as a shift from white to black, and defines them as edges, given a set of thresholds.
+The Canny algorithm has four main stages: